AlexisGGracia/Determining-Burnout-Azimuth-Angle-for-Satellite-Positioning-Over-Target-After-Nth-Orbits/README.md

 - **MATLAB Toolboxes**: The following toolboxes are recommended for running the simulations:
   - Aerospace Toolbox
   - Mapping Toolbox
   - MATLAB functions which are included as separate files under this project

 ### Additional Information:
 The project uses MATLAB's built-in functions and toolboxes to perform orbital simulations, including two-body propagation, J2 perturbations, and groundtrack generation.
+If you cannot acess the aerospace and mapping toolbox for free, I have included the workspace to upload a 2D map to plot groundtracks.
+You just need to download it into your workspace

 You can install necessary MATLAB packages directly through the MATLAB interface.